Click-through rates. The percentage of online ad views that turn into those ever-precious clicks. How much do they matter?

 By focusing on the elements of the ad that are most likely to be recalled in the minds of viewers on each occasion, advertisers can reinforce their brand recognition and message comprehension.

-When we contemplate how an online ad will be perceived in the longer term, we can look beyond the narrow focus of CTRs and consider how broader, less direct forms of interaction can influence how we design and use banner ads.
+By considering how online ads are perceived in the longer term, we can look beyond the narrow focus of CTRs and consider how broader, less direct forms of interaction should influence how we design and use banner ads.
 This is where the smart money should be.